jbcodeforce/aws-messaging-samples/docs/labs/sqs/s3-tenants-async-processing.md

 ![](./diagrams/s3-sqs-fanout.drawio.png)

+* There will be a limit of 100 S3 event notifications per bucket.
+This seems to be a hard limit.
+Having 1000 bucket per account per region with 100 event notifications, should support around 100k tenants.
-* Using event notification definition, we can fanout at the level of the event notification definition, one SQS queue per tenant.
-Below is an example of code to create the S3 event notification dedicated per tenant:
+* Using event notification definition, we can fan-out at the level of the event notification definition, one SQS queue per tenant.
+Below is a code sample to create the S3 event notification to target a SQS queue, and dedicated per tenant via the prefix name:

     ```python
     def eventNotificationPerTenant(tenantName,bucketName,queueArn):